weecology/forecasting-dynamics-course/discussion/fpp_1_questions.md

 ## Forecasting data and methods

-* What is a good example of cross-sectional forecasting in ecology?
-* What is a good example of time-series forecasting?
+* What are the differences between cross-sectional and time-series forecasting?
-* Why might we use a time-series only model for forecasting?
+* When might these different approaches be most appropriate?

 ## Case studies